ComplexInfo/CP_HMM/README.md

 # Documentation

-This repository contains the codes for implementing the Conformal Prediction algorithm for Hidden Markov Models proposed in: https://arxiv.org/abs/2210.02271 (ICML 2023)
+This repository contains the codes for implementing the Conformal Prediction algorithm for Hidden Markov Models proposed in the paper titled "Extending Conformal Prediction to Hidden Markov Models with Exact Validity via de Finetti's Theorem for Markov Chains": https://arxiv.org/abs/2210.02271 (ICML 2023)

 # Details
 1. The numerical results were generated using the "Code_numerical_results.py" file